jordanpotti/OffensiveCloudDistribution/README.md

 Terraform

 Yes, thats it!
-The scripts contained here configure the EC2 instances and setup the S3 bucket for you.
+The scripts contained here configure the EC2 instances, kick the actions off and throw the results into an S3 bucket for you.

 ### Getting Started
 1. Download and install Terraform for your platform. https://www.vasos-koupparis.com/terraform-getting-started-install/